How to Test for Mold in House

 WHERE DOES MOLD COME FROM?

 Some areas have a bigger mold problem than others, but mold spores exist in nature absolutely everywhere.
 Any time something fibrous gets soaked, mold spores can start to grow.
-Drywall, clothing, insulation, particle board, the beams of your home, upholstered furniture – even your mattress: are all at risk of growing mold if ever damp enough to hold moisture.
+Drywall, clothing, insulation, particle board, the beams of your home, upholstered furniture – even your mattress – are all at risk of growing mold if damp enough to hold moisture.

 This is why a home flood or plumbing leak, even in the driest climates, can result in new mold growth.
-However, you don’t have to see the water or even have owned the house for there to be hidden mold in your home.
+However, you do not have to see standing water for there to be hidden mold in your home.
+In many cases, homeowners only begin detecting mold in house structures after noticing smells or health symptoms.

 WHY IS IT BAD FOR YOUR HOUSE